How I Work Hard and Live Well: Staying Productive Without Burning Out

 Healing Over Answers: Life Lessons from The Story of the Poisoned Arrow

-In the Buddhist tale "The Poisoned Arrow," a man suffers a wound from a poisoned arrow during a battle.
+Self-inflicted Delay in the Tale of the Poisoned Arrow In the Buddhist tale "The Poisoned Arrow," a man suffers a wound from a poisoned arrow during a battle.
 Writhing in pain and nearing death, he arrives at a healer, who begins preparing to remove the arrow and treat the injury.
 However, before the healer can proceed, the man interrupts with a barrage of questions.
-He demands to know who shot him, the attacker's caste, their origin, and the type of bow and arrow used.
-He also asks whether the attacker is tall or short, fair or dark, and which clan they belong to.
-The healer urges him to
+The Questions That Obstruct Healing Immediately, he demands to know who shot him and why.
+Curiously, he asks the attacker’s caste, their upbringing, and place of origin.
+Then, he questions the type of bow and

 The Ant and the Grasshopper : A Tale of preparation and responsibility